Types of Paragraphs in Essay or Academic Writing: With Examples

 Support sentences should be clear and concise.
 Transitional words such as firstly, secondly, and lastly should be used to make the reader notice all the support reasons provided.

-Due to the fact that persuasive paragraphs are not long, the best and stronger support reasons should be given priority.
+Since persuasive paragraphs are not long, the best and strongest support reasons should be given priority.
 The closing sentence should be used to reinstate the opinion to make the reader notice the emphasis.

 When writing these paragraphs, the audience must be put in mind.
 The voice and the tone used in writing should also be appealing to the target audience.